-All VIS participants are assigned a volunteer veteran mentor.
-The mentor is a veteran who understands where you've been and stands ready to help you problem-solve, access services, or just talk.
+All VIS participants are assigned a volunteer Veteran mentor.
+The mentor is a Veteran who understands where you've been and stands ready to help you problem-solve, access services, or just talk.
 With few exceptions, conversations you have with your mentor are confidential.
-Enrolled veterans must meet and engage with their mentor on a weekly basis.
+Enrolled Veterans must meet and engage with their mentor on a weekly basis.
+If the meeting cannot occur in person phone calls or virtual meetings are acceptable.
 This is a critical component of the VIS program.